oplS15projects/KeyVentures/README.md

 ##Overview
 KeyVentures is a multi-player key finding game where two players race against each other to capture the key first.
 There is a twist where in the beginning of the game, we take a picture of the user to determine whether they will play as the good character or the evil character.
-Additinoally, when a character captures a key by walking over it, we increment the total points that they have.
+Additionally, when a character captures a key by walking over it, we increment the total points that they have.

 ##Screenshot
 <p align="center">